Sophia Dorothea of Hanover, Queen of Prussia

 Friedrich Wilhelm I, King of Prussia, 1713; Credit – Wikipedia

 Friedrich Wilhelm was faithful, but they did not have a happy relationship.
 Sophia Dorothea feared his unpredictable temper and resented him for allowing her no influence at court and for refusing to marry her children to their English cousins.
-She detested his cruelty towards their son and heir Friedrich, with whom she was close.
+She detested his cruelty towards their son and the heir Friedrich, with whom she was close.
 In his own way, Friedrich Wilhelm was devoted to Sophia Dorothea.
 Their daughter Wilhelmine wrote that when her father was dying, “he had himself rolled in his chair to the queen’s room.
 Not having thought the danger was imminent, she was still asleep.
 ‘Get up,’ the king said to her, ‘I have only a few more hours to live and I wish to have the happiness of dying in your arms.'”
 Friedrich Wilhelm died on May 31, 1740, in Berlin.
 During World War II, his remains were removed and hidden and were later found by American Forces and reburied at St. Elisabeth’s Church in Marburg.
 In 1953, his remains were moved to Hohenzollern Castle where they remained until 1991.
-At that point, his coffin was finally laid to rest on the steps of the altar at the Kaiser Friedrich Mausoleum at the Friedenskirche, the Church of Peace, in Sanssouci Park, surrounding Sanssouci Palace, in Potsdam, Germany.
+In 1991, his coffin was finally laid to rest on the steps of the altar at the Kaiser Friedrich Mausoleum at the Friedenskirche, the Church of Peace, in Sanssouci Park, surrounding Sanssouci Palace, in Potsdam, Germany.

 Tomb of Sophia Dorothea of Hanover; Credit – findagrave.com